deannahburke/mattys-malfunction-menders/README.md

 The above `cd` command is run in DO Console which prefers to escape special characters and spaces.

 Then run `cp -R * /var/www/html/` this will copy over the files from the Github repo.

+---

+To take the server down, in the DO console type `systemctl stop nginx` We should see the default 503 "Backend unavailalbe" error page from the Fastly layer.

+To bring the server back up, in the DO console type `systemctl start nginx` Do a hard refresh on the browser, if all goes well, you should see the content from index.html file